jmharish/Resume-Screening-Application/README.md

 ## 1 PreProcessing.py -
 pre processing the resumes and dataset splitting, the processed data is pickled:
-Kaggle_labeled_dataframe - resumes from kaggle processed and stored as dataframe labeled_dataframe - sample resumes are processed and pickled Final_labeled_dataframe - dataframe which all the available resumes as rows and features as columns
+Kaggle_labeled_dataframe.pickle - resumes from kaggle processed and stored as dataframe labeled_dataframe.pickle - sample resumes are processed and pickled Final_labeled_dataframe.pickle - dataframe which all the available resumes as rows and features as columns the data set is split and pickled into train , validation and test sets - 6 .pickle files
 ## 2 Training_voted.py:
-uses an ensemble of classifiers and trains it against the training data pickles the features to be used while testing ( for new unseen resumes) - Features.pickle
+uses an ensemble of classifiers and trains it against the training data pickles the trained model - vote_clf.pickle pickles the features to be used while testing ( for new unseen resumes) - Features.pickle

 ## 3 Scoring_Output.py :
 takes a path to the resumes as an input and returns the output as a dataframe